Key takeaways

 Smart locks connect to the internet via Wi-Fi, Bluetooth, Z-Wave, Zigbee, or cellular networks.

-Many smart locks use WiFi or Bluetooth technology, allowing them to communicate with an app on your smartphone.
-This allows you to control and monitor access remotely.
+Many smart locks use WiFi or Bluetooth technology to communicate with a smartphone app, allowing you to control and monitor access remotely.

 Other smart locks connect to the internet through a home automation system such as Z-Wave or Zigbee.
-These systems allow the lock to be controlled from a central hub and also allow it to interact with other connected devices in your home.
+These systems allow the lock to be controlled from a central hub and interact with other connected devices in your home.

 Finally, some smart locks use cellular networks such as 4G or 5G, which allows them to connect to the internet without relying on another device.
-This gives you greater control and flexibility when it comes to managing access remotely.
+This gives you greater control and flexibility when managing access remotely.

 Types of smart lock connectivity

-What makes smart locks smart?
-Their connection to the internet.
-And there are a few ways that different smart lock models can establish that connection.
+What makes smart locks smart is their connection to the Internet.
+Different smart lock models can establish that connection in a few ways.

 The main types of smart lock connectivity include: